Academic Standing, Progress, and Readmission

 To see which of your assigned advisees are eligible to appeal for continuation, you can consult your Advisee Continuation Roster on MyPack Portal.
-This page allows you to see the reason for an appeal and the appeal status.
-You can also provide feedback on an appeal, if you would like.
+This page allows you to see each student’s criteria for being ineligible to continue, last term completed, appeal status, and whether feedback is required and if it has been provided.
+You can provide feedback on an appeal, if you would like.
 It is not required for Advisors to submit feedback.

 As a means to improve their term and cumulative GPAs, students have the option to apply a Grade Exclusion to a course where a grade of C- or below was earned.
 Undergraduate students have two grade exclusions available to them during their time in their undergraduate program.